LakshmiUmaG/openpublishing-test/openpublishing/test/abtesting/index.md

 **Content Level A/B Testing:** A/B testing on specific documents or resources.

-**Global A/B Testing:** A/B testing on a wide scope, for example theme and page layout which applies to all articles in a given site (or specific locale).
+**Global Level A/B Testing:** A/B testing on a wide scope, for example theme and page layout which applies to all articles in a given site (or specific locale).

    ![](./iceberg.jpg)